What does interrupting studies mean?

 Your university Registry Office will report your interruption to Student Finance England (SFE) or the EU Team (if you are receiving the EU Fee Loan) via an electronic Change Of Circumstances.
 They can also confirm your resumption of studies date to SFE.

-When you plan to return to your course, you will need to complete the Resumption of Studies form and return this to your Registry via the ;Library and Student Centre.
+When you plan to return to your course, you will need to complete the Resumption of Studies form and return this to your Registry via the Student CentreGo to the Support and services page.

 To resume your funding after a year of interruption, you will need to make an application to SFE or the EU Team, usually from March onwards, for your funding to be available at beginning of the next academic year.